Kurisu-E/LearnHub/courses/english/note.md

 - [Finnish](http://127.0.0.1:5500/english/dict/Finnish.html#entry1.1-1) coffee consumption is double [Germany](http://127.0.0.1:5500/english/geo/Germany.html#entry1.1-1)'s [year over year](http://127.0.0.1:5500/english/dict/year-over-year.html#entry1.1-1).
 - What year did [Tunisia](http://127.0.0.1:5500/english/geo/Tunisia.html#entry1.1-1)'s coffee consumption [peak](http://127.0.0.1:5500/english/dict/peak.html#entry2.1-1)?
-- This dataset can be filtered by factors [other than](http://127.0.0.1:5500/english/dict/other_than.html#entry1.1-1) state — like whether a cafe is in an urban or 、rural area, or whether it’s a corporate owned (“CO”) or licensed (“LS”) store.
+- This dataset can be filtered by factors [other than](http://127.0.0.1:5500/english/dict/other_than.html#entry1.1-1) state — like whether a cafe is in an urban or rural area, or whether it’s a corporate owned (“CO”) or licensed (“LS”) store.
 - \- Suppose we applied the filter `State=NY OR Density=Rural`.
 Do you think this would return cafes in rural New York?
   **A**. \- Yes, but that's it. \- Yes, and other cafes too.
   **B**. \- Yes, and that's it. \- Yes, but other cafes too.